 From the preservation of the forests to water treatment and energy self-sufficiency

-Once the raw materials arrive to the manufacturing plant, the forestry department takes full responsibility for carrying out specific duties, such as measuring the minimum diameter, the origin and possession of the license.
+Once the raw materials arrive at the manufacturing plant, the forestry department takes full responsibility for carrying out specific duties, such as measuring the minimum diameter, the origin, and possession of the license.

 Indunor’s commitment to sustainability is evidenced by the modern equipment employed for water effluent treatment used for tannins extraction.